 SUPPORT

-to get up and playing FAST.
+to get setup and playing FAST.

 FIELD electronic drum and cymbal triggers are uniquely designed to be plug and play compatible with the wide range of sound modules available on the market today that recognize piezo triggers including sound modules made by manufacturers such as: Roland™, Yamaha™, Alesis™, Pearl™, D-Drum™, and Nord™.